Rootcipher8112/SOC-Analyst-Environment-Project/README.md

 # Day 19: Creating an Attack Diagram for C2 Operations

 ## Synopsis
 In this session, I focused on building an **attack diagram** using **draw.io** to map out the steps involved in attacking a target machine and establishing a **command and control (C2) session**.
-By the end of this session, I will demonstrate a clear understanding of the structure of an attack, including **initial access, discovery, defense evasion, execution, and exfiltration**.
-The diagram will help visualize the attack path and determine the steps to take once the target is compromised.
+By the end of this session, I wwell demonstrate a clear understanding of the structure of an attack, including **initial access, discovery, defense evasion, execution, and exfiltration**.
+The diagram wwell help visualize the attack path and determine the steps to take once the target is compromised.

 ## Key Points

 1. **Phase 1: Initial Access**
    - **Objective**: Perform an **RDP Brute Force** attack on the target **Windows Server** to gain initial access.
    - **Tools**: Use **Kali Linux** on the attacker's laptop to target the **Windows Server**.
-   - **Success**: If successful, the attacker will gain **authenticated access** to the server.
+   - **Success**: If successful, the attacker wwell gain **authenticated access** to the server.

 2. **Phase 2: Discovery**
    - **Objective**: Run basic **discovery commands** on the compromised server to gather information about the system and network.